crowdfavorite-mirrors/wp-wp-robots-txt/readme.txt

 WordPress, by default, includes a simple robots.txt file that's dynamically generated from within the WP application.
 This is great! but maybe you want to change the content.

-Enter WP Robots Txt, a plugin that adds an additional field to the "Privacy Settings" admin page where you can do just that.
+Enter WP Robots Txt, a plugin that adds an additional field to the "Reading" admin page where you can do just that.

 == Installation ==